matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 ### Use `call` over `.send`/`.transfer`

-Avoid using `payable(X).send`/`payable(X).transfer` because the 2300 gas stipend may not be enough to conduct a transfer, especially if it involves state changes requiring a large amount of L2 gas spent on data availability.
-Instead, it is recommended to use `call`, which follows security best practices.
+Avoid using `payable(X).send`/`payable(X).transfer` because the 2300 gas stipend may not be enough to send a transfer, especially if it involves state changes that require a large amount of L2 gas for data.
+Instead, we recommend using `call`.

 ::: code-tabs